Gentrification: Social changes

 Many of the social effects of gentrification have been based on extensive theories about how socioeconomic status of an individual's neighborhood will shape one's behavior and future.
 These studies have prompted "social mix policies" to be widely adopted by governments to promote the process and its positive effects, such as lessening the strain on public resources that are associated with de-concentrating poverty.
-However, more specific research has shown that gentrification does not necessarily correlate with "social mixing," and that the effects of the new composition of a gentrified neighborhood can both weaken as well as strengthen community cohesion.
+However, more specific research has shown that gentrification does not necessarily correlate with "social mixing", and that the effects of the new composition of a gentrified neighborhood can both weaken as well as strengthen community cohesion.

 Housing confers social status, and the changing norms that accompany gentrification translate to a changing social hierarchy.
 The process of gentrification mixes people of different socioeconomic strata, thereby congregating a variety of expectations and social norms.
 The change gentrification brings in class distinction also has been shown to contribute to residential polarization by income, education, household composition, and race.
 It conveys a social rise that brings new standards in consumption, particularly in the form of excess and superfluity, to the area that were not held by the pre-existing residents.
 These differing norms can lead to conflict, which potentially serves to divide changing communities.
 Often this comes at a larger social cost to the original residents of the gentrified area whose displacement is met with little concern from the gentry or the government.
 Clashes that result in increased police surveillance, for example, would more adversely affect young minorities who are also more likely to be the original residents of the area.

 There is also evidence to support that gentrification can strengthen and stabilize when there is a consensus about a community's objectives.
 Gentrifiers with an organized presence in deteriorated neighborhoods can demand and receive better resources.
 A characteristic example is a combined community effort to win historic district designation for the neighborhood, a phenomenon that is often linked to gentrification activity.
 Gentry can exert a peer influence on neighbors to take action against crime, which can lead to even more price increases in changing neighborhoods when crime rates drop and optimism for the area's future climbs.

+Some argue that gentrification is associated with the decline of distinctive local businesses and the rise of chains and franchises.